Edge of Tomorrow (2014)

 The planet is invaded by aliens called Mimics.
 They have almost devastated the planet.
 But when they win a battle at Verdun, the Earth forces believe they have a chance at victory.
 So a major op is planned, and all soldiers are called in.
 William Cage, a Major in the Army who never saw any combat is asked to join.
 But refuses and even threatens his CO who in turn strips him of his rank and sends him to join a unit.
 They think that victory is in their grasp but the Mimics attack them before they could, killing them all.
 Cage manages to kill one of them before he dies but wakes up the day before.
 He tries to tell everyone what he knows but they don't believe him and when he dies he wakes up the day before again.
 He keeps on trying to warn them but to no avail.
 He notices Rita Vrataski, the hero of Verdun and tries to tell her what's happening to him.
 She tells him to see her when he wakes up, which he does.
 She tells him that the reason they won at Verdun is because the same thing happened to her.
 She killed a Mimic and it's blood entered her body and she would relive the day before and used her experience to beat the Mimics.
 Along with a scientist, they tell Cage that the Mimics are being led by something they call the Omega and the one he killed whose blood entered his body is what they call an Alpha who can relive the day when killed.
 They believe if they can locate the Omega and kill it they can beat the Mimics once and for all.
 So they tell Cage that the Alpha has some kind of link to the Omega so they believe Cage can see where the Omega is.
 But Vrataski lost the ability before she could find the Omega.
 Eventually Cage thinks he knows where the Omega is but to get to the Omega they have to survive the battle wherein they were all killed but no matter how much Cage warns her they always get killed.
 So they have to find another way to get to the Omega.
 Vrataski also warns Cage that if he gets wounded that he should kill himself because if he's wounded and gets a blood transfusion, he will lose the ability to relive the day, because that's what happened to Vrataski.

 When an alien race called Mimics invades and destroys Europe, London is the last resistance in the Old Continent.
 General Brigham plans an attack to France expecting to defeat the Mimics and orders Major William Cage, who is an American public relation officer, to cover the invasion.
 However Cage does not accept the assignment and threatens General Brigham to expose the casualties.
-He is arrested, accused of deserter, lowered to private and assigned to fight in the invasion under the command of the tough Sergeant Farell in the Heathrow Base.
+He is arrested, accused of desertion, demoted to private and assigned to fight in the invasion under the command of the tough Sergeant Farell in the Heathrow Base.
 Humans are slaughtered in the invasion and Cage kills a Mimic and is sprayed by his blood; in less than five minutes combat, Cage dies.
 Surprisingly he awakes in the Heathrow Base and relives the same day over and over after dieing.
-Each time, Cage tries to fix the deaths of his squad and he meets Sergeant Rita Vrataski that asks him to find her when he awakes in the base.
-Rita brings Cage to meet Dr. Carter that explains to him that he killed an Alpha and his blood has given the ability to reset time.
-Further, the last hope of earth is the destruction of the Mimic leader, referred to as the Omega, that is hidden.
+Each time, Cage tries to fix the deaths of his squad and he meets Sergeant Rita Vrataski who asks him to find her when he awakes in the base.
+Rita brings Cage to meet Dr. Carter who explains to him that he killed an Alpha and his blood has given the ability to reset time.
+Further, the last hope of earth is the destruction of the Mimic leader, referred to as the Omega, who is hidden.
 Will Cage and Rita succeed in their solitary mission?

 A major in the United Defense Force media relationship department, without any experience of war is taken to a warfront against extraterrestial beings that have invaded the earth.
 He manages to kill an omega and in doing so aquires the ability to reset time everytime he dies.
 This brings a new beginning, new hope on winning the war.